ahlstromcj/seq66/README.md

         *   Fixing various playlist errors:
             -   PPQN setting issue causing slow/fast playback.
-            -   Segfaults due to not stopping playback before loading the next song or basing calculations on missing values..
+            -   Segfaults due to not stopping playback before loading the next song or basing calculations on missing values.
         *   Fixing the botch of the Set Master tab.
         *   Fixed app exiting unceremoniously if "quiet" is set.
         *   Fixed minor issue in Song zoom with 1920 PPQN.
         *   Fixed odd bug breaking MIDI-control-out (display).
+        *   Can now paste a pattern into a new or other loaded MIDI file.
+        *   Also improved copy/paste for screen-sets in the same way.
         *   Focus is now set immediately to the seqroll and perfroll.
         *   Replaced some verbose() checks with investigate() checks to cut down on console output.
 In the CLI, --verbose now shows